 Florida came up with yet another variation on the overlay, something of a reverse of the concentrated overlay, which I refer to as a Double-Back-Somersault Reverse Concentrated Overlay with a Twist, although that name understates the complexity of the plan.
 In phase 1 of the DBSRCOT, a portion of the existing area code 407 (the “Space Coast” area) split off geographically to a new area code, 321.
 In phase 2, the part that retained the original area code in the split, the Orlando area, was overlaid with the same new area code 321.
-In 2019, the Orlando area was overlaid with area code 689; the Space Coast is still just area code 321 — although they will soon have to convert to 10‑digit local calling anyway because of “The Big 10D.”
+In 2019, the Orlando area was overlaid with area code 689; the Space Coast is still just area code 321 — although they had to convert to 10-digit local calling anyway because of “The Big 10D.”
 To date, no other state has been silly enough to propose a DBSRCOT.

 An intriguing variation on the concentrated overlay is the so-called “spotted cow” overlay.
 In a spotted cow, an entire area code is overlaid with a second area code, but any rate center which has only one prefix is allowed to retain 7-digit dialing, effectively excluding it from the overlay.
 No spotted cows have yet been planned or implemented.

 Concentrated Overlay with a Twist